unibe-geodata-modelling/2018-settlements-environment/ReadMeSoilAnalysis.txt

 **********************************
 **********************************

-When you have run the script you have four dBase files (on per buffer).
+When you have run the script you have four dBase files (on per buffer) and an additional dBase file with the mean and standard deviation.
 In this case further evaluation was done in Excel.

 Lines that are not commented on do not need to be adjusted.